lavaman131/dinov2.cpp/README.md

 Note: The `bin` and `lib` folders are typically located in the same directory.

 ### Simple Build
-Add the `-c` flag when running to return the output predictions.
+Add the `-c` flag when running inference.cpp to return the output predictions.
 Omitting the flag (by default) will return the patch tokens.

 #### inference.cpp (Classification)